"Our current process works fine"

 • "If you needed to find an invoice from 6 months ago, how long would that take?"

-(These questions reveal the chaos - multiple copies, no audit trail, manual handoffs)
+(These questions reveal the chaos - multiple copies, no audit trail, manual handoffs, no deletion process)

 Do Not Say

-• "We're SOC 2 compliant" (unless you have the cert)
+• "We're SOC 2 compliant" - we're not certified

-• "No one can ever access your data" (you have infra access)
+• "No one can ever access your data" - we have infrastructure access for maintenance

 General Principles